 Prepped for Grad School

 Kendall Witaszek arrived at the University of Minnesota already confident that her academic future would rest in Gender, Women, and Sexuality Studies (GWSS).
 Interested in feminism and racial justice, she began her studies in GWSS and along the way decided to major in both GWSS and political science, as well as to minor in Asian American studies and comparative race and ethnicity studies.
-This May, she graduates a year early, earning the highest latin honors of summa cum laude—an extremely impressive achievement.
+This May, she graduates a year early, while also earning the highest latin honors of summa cum laude—an extremely impressive achievement.

 To prepare for graduate school, Kendall has participated in research and directed studies with both GWSS and Asian American Studies faculty.
 She has worked on a project regarding race, militarism, and empire as it relates to Asia and the Asian diaspora with Professor Yuichiro Onishi, and is completing her senior capstone paper and honors thesis with Professor Zenzele Isoke.
 Her honors thesis is comprised of an in-depth analysis of the books Kindred and Fledgling, by Octavia Butler.
 Kendall critically explores the books’ main characters and events through the lens of multiple feminist theorists, including Hortense Spillers, Sylvia Wynter, and Katherine McKittrick, in order to better understand underlying concepts of violence, resistance, and life.